 The owner of a failing private sewage system, either a homeowner or the owner of a small commercial establishment, may obtain grant application forms from the county after a determination of a failure of the private sewage system has been made.
-Sixty-three of 68 (66 counties, the City of Franklin and the Oneida Tribe) participating counties charge an application fee to homeowners to offset county administrative and maintenance costs.
-The fee averages \$105, and ranges from \$50 to \$325.
-Twenty-seven counties charge a fee to all applicants, and the other 36 counties charge an application fee only after applicants have been determined eligible for a grant.
+Sixty-three of participating counties (66 counties, the City of Franklin and the Oneida Tribe) charge an application fee to homeowners to offset county administrative and maintenance costs.
+The fee averages \$118, and ranges from \$50 to \$325.
+Nineteen counties charge a fee to all applicants, and the other 44 counties charge an application fee only after applicants have been determined eligible for a grant.
 The county submits eligible applications to Commerce and disburses grant funds to eligible individuals.
-Appendix I shows the date each county entered the program, the distribution of grants made in each county in 2004-05 and the cumulative distribution amount.
+Appendix I shows the date each county entered the program, the distribution of grants made in each county in 2006-07, and the cumulative distribution amount.